profile-pic

 • AI-interview Questions & Answers

 Yeah.
-Actually, I have not seen, like, uh, any open source flutter projector.
-But what I like, with the medium articles and other articles, I used to read blog.
-So, uh, I used to read key what is the best practice of letter.
-So this const keyword, I used to know from the medium articles key.
-Whenever we are using the const keyword, let it note key.
-It is a constant, and they will not u they will directly use it in the run time without calculating it.
-So it improves the performance of the app.
-Then, uh, this state management, also, I got to locate, uh, when we are using, uh, what is the benefit of using block over a status state.
-So but status state, okay, it reveals all the widgets per day in the widget tree.
-But what blocks do is key, whichever the widget is getting revealed, getting changed, We are rebuilding that and, at least, we are just displaying.
-So these things, uh, I'm getting to know from the articles, uh, or some block or then, uh, there some other package as well, uh, I got to know, like, uh, then, uh, this Flutter support, like, they are supporting, uh, iOS native UX, uh, in the Flutter latest version.
-So this I got to know from the Flutter document documentation itself.
-They are they are, uh, working on this adaptive feature scheme, like, tell the dialogue box or there is a date time picker.
-So in Android, it looks, uh, different than the iOS.
-It looks different.
-So they have given this, uh, and they have given this adaptive approach to implement the UX so that I got to know from the blog itself.
-So I used to read articles like what are the best practice, how how we can create a good letter project, uh, and what's the benefit of using library library.
-And everything, like, many other libraries, how like, uh, what are the other library also which we can use?
-So we use those, uh, in our app.
+Actually, I have not seen any open source Flutter projector.
+But what I like about the medium articles and other articles is that I used to read blogs.
+So I used to read about the best practice of letter.
+So this const keyword, I used to know from the medium articles.
+Whenever we use the const keyword, it's a constant, and it will not be recalculated at runtime.
+It directly uses it, which improves the performance of the app.
+Then, this state management, I got to learn about it when we are using, what is the benefit of using a bloc over a state.
+But a state reveals all the widgets at once in the widget tree.
+But what blocs do is, whenever a widget is getting revealed or changed, we are rebuilding that and just displaying it.
+So these things, I'm getting to know from the articles, or some blocs or other packages as well.
+I got to know that Flutter supports, like, they are supporting iOS native UX in the Flutter latest version.
+So this I got to know from the Flutter documentation itself.
+They are working on this adaptive feature scheme, like, for the dialogue box or date time picker.
+It looks different on Android than on iOS.
+They have given this adaptive approach to implement the UX.
+So I used to read articles like what are the best practices, how we can create a good letter project, and what's the benefit of using a library.
+And everything, like, many other libraries, how like, what are the other libraries also which we can use?
+So we use those in our app.
 So these things I get to know and apply it in our code.
 Yeah.
 Thank you.